Chymyst/chymyst-core/docs/chymyst01.md

 `Exception: In Site{data + sum → ...; sum → ...}: Unavoidable nondeterminism:`
 `reaction {data + sum → } is shadowed by {sum → }`

-The error message means that the reaction `sum → ...` will sometimes prevent `data + sum → ...` from running, and that the programmer _has no control_ over this nondeterminism.
+The error message means that the reaction `sum → ...` will _sometimes_ prevent `data + sum → ...` from running, and that the programmer _has no control_ over this nondeterminism.

-The correct implementation needs to keep track of how many `data(...)` molecules we already consumed, and to print the final result only when we reach the total expected number of the `data(...)` molecules.
+A correct implementation needs to keep track of how many `data(...)` molecules we already consumed, and to print the final result only when we reach the total expected number of the `data(...)` molecules.

 Since reactions do not have mutable state, the information about the remaining `data(...)` molecules has to be carried on the `sum(...)` molecule.
 So, we will define the `sum(...)` molecule with type `(Int, Int)`, where the second integer will be the number of `data(...)` molecules that remain to be consumed.